damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 1. Community Writer - choose a subject:
    - Make sure you are familiar with the [GitLab Workflow]
    - Select an issue from <https://gitlab.com/gitlab-com/blog-posts/issues> [labeled](#labels) with `up-for-grabs` or create a new one (only if your proposal is relevant for one of the [current important topics](#topics-community-writers)).
-   - Leave a comment "@erica I would like to write this post and I accept the terms on the [Community Writers Program][Community Writers].
+   - Leave a comment "@marcia I would like to write this post and I accept the terms on the [Community Writers Program][Community Writers].
 Below follows my [writing sample](#sample) and the [proposed outlines](#outlines)."
 1. Content Marketing - analyses the proposal:
-  - Erica will evaluate the writer's sample and discuss anything necessary before the author start writing
+  - Marcia will evaluate the writer's sample and discuss anything necessary before the author start writing
-  - If necessary, Erica will assign Marcia for evaluating your proposal and outlines
+  - Marcia will evaluate your proposal and outlines
-  - If the issue isn't already labeled with the [compensation labels](#compensation-labels) (`$100`, `$200`, `TOP PRIORITY`), Erica will define the compensation the post is worth and attribute the correct label.
+  - If the issue isn't already labeled with the [compensation labels](#compensation-labels) (`$100`, `$200`, `TOP PRIORITY`), Marcia will define the compensation the post is worth and attribute the correct label.
-  - When the community writer is approved to get started, Erica will leave a comment "@username, you got it!" and label the issue `on it` and `community post`.
+  - When the community writer is approved to get started, Marcia will leave a comment "@username, you got it!" and label the issue `on it` and `community post`.
-  - Erica will ask for an ETA on your first draft
+  - Marcia will ask for an ETA on your first draft
-  - Erica will evaluate the priority, and estimate a due date for publishing (issue due date)
+  - Marcia will evaluate the priority, and estimate a due date for publishing (issue due date)
 1. Community Writer: prepare your local environment and submit the article
   - Fork <https://gitlab.com/gitlab-com/www-gitlab-com/> and run it locally
   - Write according to the [Professional Writing Techniques][writing-tech], and to the [Markdown Guide]
   - Submit a [Work in Progress Merge Request (WIP MR)][WIP MR] with the proposal and mention @Lindberg for the first pass
-1. GitLab: Erica will make sure the MR description contains the [issue closing pattern][issue-close] (`Closes #xxx`) and the label `community post`, and start the review process
+1. GitLab: Marcia will make sure the MR description contains the [issue closing pattern][issue-close] (`Closes #xxx`) and the label `community post`, and start the review process
 1. GitLab - [General Review](#general-reviews)
 1. GitLab - When your post gets ready:
   - Marcia will change your MR from your branch into `gitlab.com: master` to another branch `gitlab.com: feature-branch`